Denis the Carthusian

-Denis the Carthusian (1402–1471), also known as Denys van Leeuwen, Denis Ryckel, Dionysius van Rijkel, Dionysius Carthusianus, Denys le Chartreux (or other combinations of these terms), was a Roman Catholic theologian and mystic.
+Denis the Carthusian (A.D.
+1402–1471), also known as Denys van Leeuwen, Denis Ryckel, Dionysius van Rijkel, Dionysius Carthusianus, Denys le Chartreux (or other combinations of these terms), was a Roman Catholic theologian and mystic.

 Life

 Denis was born in 1402 in that part of the present-day Belgian Province of Limburg which was formerly comprised in the County of Hesbaye.
 His birthplace was Rijkel, a small village a few miles from Sint-Truiden, whence ancient writers have often surnamed him "Ryckel" or "à Ryckel".
 He first attended school at Sint-Truiden.
 In 1415, he went to another school at Zwolle (Overijssel), which was then of great repute and attracted many students from various parts of Germany.
 He there entered upon the study of philosophy and became acquainted with the principles and practice of religious life, which the rector, John Cele, himself taught.
 Shortly after the rector's death (1417), Denis returned home.
 By the age of 18, he had decided to become a monk.
 He applied to the Carthusian monastery at Roermond only to be told he could not be admitted until he reached the minimum age of 20.
 The Prior at Roermond urged him to enter the University of Cologne to study philosophy and theology for the next two years.
 Having earned his Master of Arts degree, he entered the Carthusian monastery at Roermond (Dutch Limburg) in 1424.

 Believing that the most perfect life was a blend of contemplation and action, he divided his day into two, devoting the first part to prayer and the second to study and writing, and this remained his pattern for almost 50 years.
 He is said to have devoted eight hours a day to reciting prayer and receiving mass, while only allotting three hours each night for sleep.